 Autism can be diagnosed at any age, but often, the signs and symptoms appear within the first two years of infancy.
-The term “spectrum” pertains to a broad range of symptoms, and level of functional disability that can occur in people who have ASD.
+The term “spectrum” pertains to a broad range of symptoms and levels of functional disability that can occur in people who have ASD.
 In some cases, children and adults with ASD can adequately manage their daily life, while others may require additional support.

 Some children with ASD may show signs of the condition in early infancy, especially when their developmental milestones are compared against children of the same age.
 For instance, children with ASD may be unresponsive when their name is called or may not engage in expected levels of eye contact for their age.
 Some children may show indifference even to their primary caregivers.